wp-plugins/wp-admin-bar-removal/readme.txt

  * [One Click Logout](//wordpress.org/plugins/one-click-logout/) (new)
  * [One Click Logout Barless](//wordpress.org/plugins/one-click-logout-barless/) (new)
 == Installation ==
-before install this plugin, is reccomended, but is not needed, to unflag -> personal options -> show admin bar/Toolbar -> when viewing site/on dashboard
+before install this plugin, is reccomended, but is not needed, to unflag: personal options, show admin bar/toolbar, when viewing site/on dashboard
 = How to install (manual) =
 1. Download
 2. Upload it into your plugins directory from Plugin Add Feature or FTP